Beamlnwza/sunray-collect-api/README.md

-# Sunrise collector api

-Part of my friends
+# Sunray Collect Api

+- use for my friend project.
+- hope is can handle 1.2M request.
-Handle 1.2m request for 7 days
+- for 7 days maybe it work?
-Plan to host on digitalOcean droplet
+- nah